Image space definition#

 Orientation#

-To describe the orientation of 3D brain imaging data in anatomical terms, brainglobe-space uses a anatomical description of the relative location of the origin—the voxel at position [0, 0, 0], which when you open the stack with napari by default corresponds with the pixel in the upper left corner of the first image in the stack.
+To describe the orientation of 3D brain imaging data in anatomical terms, brainglobe-space uses an anatomical description of the relative location of the origin—the voxel at position [0, 0, 0], which when you open the stack with napari by default corresponds with the pixel in the upper left corner of the first image in the stack.

 The origin can be described by a three letter string in which each letter corresponds to one of the following anatomical directions: